MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-node-actions.md

 > [!CAUTION]
 > Firmware leveling is critical for the success of the operation described in this article.
 Missing this step can lead to system instability, a decrease in performance, security threads, or failure when Azure Stack automation deploys the operating system.
 Always consult your hardware partner's documentation when replacing hardware to ensure the applied firmware is matching the OEM Version displayed in the [Azure Stack administrator portal](azure-stack-updates.md).<br><br>
-For more information and links to partner documentation, refer to [Replace a hardware component](azure-stack-replace-component.md).
+For more information and links to partner documentation, see [Replace a hardware component](azure-stack-replace-component.md).

 | Hardware Partner | Region | URL |
 |------------------|--------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|